Top Panel

 The WILDLIFE PROTECTION SOCIETY OF INDIA (WPSI) works with government enforcement agencies to apprehend tiger poachers and traders throughout India.
 WPSI also makes every effort to investigate and verify any seizure of tiger parts and unnatural tiger deaths that are brought to our notice.

 The following figures represent only a fraction of the actual poaching and trade in tiger parts in India.
-The central and state governments do not systematically compile information on tiger poaching cases and the details come from reports received by WPSI from enforcement authorities, work carried out by WPSI, and other sources.
+The details below are compiled from reports received by WPSI from enforcement authorities, work carried out by WPSI, and other sources.

 To date, WPSI has documented the following cases: